willn/go_meals_scheduling/DIRECTIONS_START_MID_SEASON.md

 INSERT INTO auth_user VALUES(NULL, NULL, 0, 'FIRST-NAME', 'LAST-NAME',
 	'example@asdf.com', 0, 1, '2023-07-15', 'username', 12349999);
 ```

+## Add a full work assignment for a new worker

 If that new person will be taking on an entire assigned job, then insert that
 into the database.
 Otherwise, use overrides in the `season.php` file to account